×

 What do expats find most challenging?

 "I hate the slowness of the bureaucracy.
 I don't like the bank fees and exhorbitant fees associated with Mexican banks and US foreign banks in Mexico.
 I don't like the need to negotiate with others not used to fixed prices because it means I got to figure out what the reasonable price for an item is and then negotiate down.
 I never liked shopping much so it is not fun to do that for me.
 But I love buying artistic things that bring me joy to look at it at home.
 I don't like men ignoring me and asking my husband the question or giving my husband the answer.
-It is impolite," explained one expat living in Merida.
+It is impolite," said one person in Merida.

 "Expats in Merida may find that the local culture and customs can be quite different from those of the West.
 They may struggle to adjust to the slower pace of life and high levels of bureaucracy, a marked distinction from the much faster pace of western countries.
 Additionally, developing trust with the locals can be difficult since strong relationships are a cornerstone of Mexican culture.
 Language barriers can be an issue as well, both in terms of verbal communication and understanding Spanish-language media and literature.
 Additionally, learning the religious customs and traditions may be a challenge for those unfamiliar with Catholicism.
-Finally, adjusting to the climate and local seasons can be a challenge; summers are incredibly hot and the heat and humidity often continue through the winter season," said one in Merida.
+Finally, adjusting to the climate and local seasons can be a challenge; summers are incredibly hot and the heat and humidity often continue through the winter season," remarked one expat in Merida.

 View More Answers